About Nordea Funds Ltd's Remuneration Policy

 - The Board of Directors of the Management Company decides on the Remuneration policy.

-- The Nordea Asset Management Remuneration Committee evaluates the remuneration policy and practices.
+- The Nordea Funds Ltd’s Remuneration Committee evaluates the remuneration policy and practices.
 The committee is responsible for the preparation of recommendations to the Board of Directors relating to the remuneration policy that may have an impact on the risks and the risk management of the Management Company and the UCITS funds managed by the Management Company.

-- The Chairman of the Board of Directors of the Management Company Mr. Jukka Perttula has been appointed as a member of the Nordea Asset Management Remuneration Committee.
-Other two members are appointed by Nordea Investment Management AB and Nordea Investment Funds S.A.
+- The Chairman of the Board of Directors of the Management Company Mr. Jukka Perttula and the board member Mr. Nils Bolmstrand have been appointed as members of the Nordea Funds Ltd’s Remuneration Committee.

 Investors may receive, free of charge and upon request, the prospectus in written form.